mmhamdy/MyReads/README.md

 Track and organize your books now with elegance and ease.
 MyReads lets you organize the books you have to their corresponding virtual shelves.

+## Try the app

+To get started all you need to do:

+  - install all project dependencies with `npm install`
+  - start the development server with `npm start`

 ## Screenshots

 ![main page](img/screen-main.png)